FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 SET
     stock =  $2
 -- Sets the value of the "stock" column to the value represented by the parameter $2.
--- The value to be set is typically provided externally, In our context we getting this parameter by "msg.params"
+-- The value to be set is typically provided externally, In our context, we get this parameter by "msg.params"

 WHERE id = $1;
 -- Specifies the condition that must be met for the update to occur.